 B+ Arizona has a positive, permissive attitude about rainwater harvesting and some incentives are offered.
 There are regulations. —————————————————————————————————————————–

 B- Oregon has restrictions, and regulations, however rainwater harvesting is permitted; provided it is harvested from roof surfaces only.
+The state government has recommendations here on how to set up rain barrels.
+The previous link was found by searching here for “cistern”.
+Some of Oregon’s rules regarding water can be found here.

 C+ California has a huge list of regulations must read to understand.
 Overwhleming. —————————————————————————————————————————–